-Health: Emergency Medications (Policy JHCD)
+Health: Emergency Medications

-Epinephrine, naloxone and asthma-related rescue medications will be administered only in accordance with written protocols provided by an authorized prescriber.
-In accordance with law, qualified employees will be held harmless and immune from civil liability for administering epinephrine, naloxone and asthma-related rescue medications in good faith and according to standard medical practice.
-A prescription or written permission from a parent/guardian is not necessary to administer these medications in emergency situations.
+Notice of Epinephrine and asthma-related rescue medications will only be administered in accordance with written protocols provided by an authorized prescriber.
+In accordance with law, qualified employees will be held harmless and immune from civil liability for administering epinephrine and asthma-related rescue medications in good faith and according to standard medical practice.
+Policy JHCD

-Health: Consequences (Policy JHCD)
+Health: Consequences